pokeballstore/GlossyHelper/README.md

 # GlossyHelper
+GlossyHelper

 Simple offline glossary app built with JavaScript

-GlossyHelper
+When I started this project, I had big expectations.
+I wanted to build something that could store words, test translations, and maybe even save progress.
+Pretty soon I realised it was better to just focus on getting small things to work first — one step at a time.

-Glossy is a small offline app I’m building in JavaScript as part of my programming and English studies.
+GlossyHelper is a small offline glossary app I’m building in JavaScript as part of my programming and English studies.
-It’s meant to be a simple tool where I can add words, make small quizzes, and save my own glossary lists.

 It’s not fancy or big — just something I’m creating to learn more about coding and build something useful at the same time.

 Features (so far)

-Add words and definitions
+Add words in Swedish and English

-Save them locally in the browser

-See the full list anytime, even offline
+Test yourself in both directions

+See feedback instantly — “Correct!” or the right answer

+Simple pop-ups and alerts for interaction

+Keeps running in a small loop until you choose to quit

+It’s built only with the basics: prompts for input, alerts for feedback, and text written directly to the page.
+It’s not pretty, but it works — and that feels great.

+Problems at the moment: it can't display the wordlist.

 Planned ideas

-A small quiz/test mode
+Cleaner layout and design

+Handling synonyms and saving data

 Import and export of word lists

-A cleaner layout

-This is a learning project, so the code might change a lot while I experiment and improve.
+For now, I’m just happy that it finally runs without (to much) errors and does most of the things i want.